 - Constructing Racial Stereotypes

 - Repressed Brits, Evil Mexicans, Arab Villains (Guardian Article)

 - The Myth of the Savage Indian (Sapians.org)

 - Is Zwarte Piet Racist? (and other articles from the Economist)

 Portrayals of Native American people tend to fall into two categories: a negative portrayal in which indigenous people receive benefits, operate casinos, are untrustworthy, and are suggested to be “fake”.
 Meanwhile, more positive portrayals suggest native peoples are poor, live on reservations, are honest, in touch with nature, traditional in behaviour, and have supernatural sensitivities.
 For the purpose of our study it is important to realise that any portrayal – whether positive or negative – involves stereotyping Indigenous people as ‘outsiders’.
 In this section you’ll investigate texts that portray Native American people in a certain way.

 Examine the following texts, all presenting images of or describing native American people.
 Work in small groups or pairs to note down what the stereotypes of these people are, and how they were created by various media techniques:

 Travel halfway around the world and you’ll find that things don’t much change when it comes to stereotyping.
 Before you read these articles and texts you might want to conduct a survey and compile the first ten things that come to mind when you think about Africa or African people.
 Be critical about what comes to mind.
-You might also like to see how many African capital cities you can name compared to, say, European capital cities.
-Depending on the results of these two surveys, you might agree that it is more important than ever to study the way Africa has been, and continues to be, represented in texts.
+You might also like to see how many African capital cities you can name compared to, say, European capital cities or even see how many countries you can identify on this outline map of the continent.
+Depending on the results of these activities, you might agree that it is more important than ever to study the way Africa has been – and continues to be – represented in texts.